aarnaaa/Energy-Consumption-Pattern-Analysis-using-PCA-and-K-Means/docs/COMPLETE_PROJECT_EXPLANATION.md

 5. explains the clusters (surrogate random forest + SHAP, with an honest permutation fallback),
 6. profiles and recommends from the clusters,
-7. validates the whole thing three independent ways — against the hidden synthetic archetypes (ARI/NMI), across the year (longitudinal stability), and across seasons (magnitude-vs-timing model),
+7. validates the whole thing three independent ways: against the hidden synthetic archetypes (ARI/NMI), across the year (longitudinal stability), and across seasons (magnitude-vs-timing model),
 8. exports a versioned JSON contract that the deployed Vercel explorer renders